Shopware 6 Migration from Shopware 5 and Other E-Commerce Systems

 Our experience from numerous Shopware projects helps identify migration risks early and implement technically sound solutions in a structured way.

-Can you migrate custom plugins and special functionalities?
+Can custom plugins and special features be migrated?